Amazing Dabba Wallahs Deliver Mumbai Lunches

-Prince Charles and Sir Richard Branson are great admirers of the dabba wallahs.
-The prince visited them in 2003 and invited three on an all-expenses paid to his wedding to Camilla Parker-Bowles.
+- Prince Charles and Sir Richard Branson are great admirers of the dabba wallahs.
+The prince visited them in 2003 and invited three on an all-expenses-paid trip to his wedding to Camilla Parker-Bowles.

 - “A Bombay Lunchbox.”
 Luke Harding, The Guardian, June 24, 2002.

 - “How Dabbawalas Became the World’s Best Food Delivery System.”
 Emma Henderson, The Independent, August 7, 2017.

 - “The Best Logistics Organization in India Uses No Technology and a Mostly Illiterate Workforce.”
 Peter High, Forbes, February 23, 2015.